1.1 This policy explains the purpose, use, and management of the CCTV installations at the University of Westminster.

 7.2 At the end of their useful life all images on discs will be erased and securely disposed of.

 8. Complaints procedure and enquiry service

 8.1 For any complaints regarding CCTV the usual complaints procedure applies.
-Complaints by students should go through the standard student complaint procedure whilst non-students should use the form featured in Appendix B.
+Complaints by students should go through the standard student complaint procedure whilst non-students should supply the information as detailed in Appendix B.

-8.2 For general enquiries in relation to CCTV and this policy please email: [email protected]
+8.2 For general enquiries in relation to CCTV and this policy please email the appropriate campus team:

 9. Relevant documents